Tarbais Haricot Production

 Bagging, seaming and labelling :

 With approval from the skilled technicians, the growers proceed

-to pack the sorted beans into plastic 5 kg bags.
+to pack the sorted haricots into plastic 5 kg bags.
 These are

 sealed using a thermal seamer, then a self-adhesive label is